|

 Resources to help:

-Financial Resolution #2 – “I want to pay off (x) amount of credit card debt by the end of 2020.”
+Financial Resolution #2 – “I want to pay off (x) amount of credit card debt in (x amount of time.)”

 Resources to help:

-Financial Resolution #3 – “I’d like to be more aggressive with my student loans and pay off (x) by the end of 2020.”
+Financial Resolution #3 – “I’d like to be more aggressive with my student loans and pay off (x) by the end of the year.

 Resources to help: